 As your subscription program grows, your fulfillment operations will either make or break the business.
 To prepare your business for a successful future, make sure you’ve covered all the bases in the fulfillment process.
 This includes anticipating the costs of shipping, labor and supplies.

 Today’s consumers often expect free shipping and can be hesitant to buy a product or subscription if it includes a transit fee.
 It may be worth it to offer free shipping or other deals to keep customers engaged.
-In fact, over 70% of surveyed subscription merchants offered free shipping to keep customers coming back, according to our November 2021 Subscription Commerce Conversion Index.
+In fact, more than 86% of top-performing merchants offer free shipping, according to our April 2023 Subscription Commerce Readiness Report.
 Remember, customer loyalty is one of the most important factors in subscription commerce.